digdan/orchis/readme.md

-Here’s the raw markdown version of the decorative README I wrote for the Orchis project:

 # 🌸 Orchis – Complex Job Orchestration Template

 **Orchis** is a powerful, flexible, and customizable job orchestration template to jump-start your background task workflows.